Moon Country:

 “The songwriting remains excellent…power poppers drenched in treated, layered harmonies.”
 4 stars – Eye Weekly (Toronto)

-“(The High Dials) erect psychedelic pillars on a strong 60s pop foundation, from acid-soaked melodies to Madchester grooves to shoegazer resound-sound” – Exclaim (Canada)
+“(The High Dials) erect psychedelic pillars on a strong 60s pop foundation, from acid-soaked melodies to Madchester grooves to shoegazer resound-sound” – Exclaim

 “Treated acoustic guitars transplant back-porch Americana to a world where the pine trees come in flavours such as Popsicle purple and cellophane red.”
 Recommended – Georgia Straight (Vancouver)